 QuickBooks is one of the most popular fintech platforms on the planet.
-So, it should come as no surprise that the product has endless financial capabilities.
-This includes the ability to make international payments.
+So, it should come as no surprise that the product provides financial capabilities for many companies.

 QuickBooks Across the Seas